-5.25 The IVM modelling is able to optimise solutions across a number of different baseline situations at once.
-As such the IRM is used to generate situation trees, like the one shown in Figure 8, below.
+The IVM will be able to optimise solutions across a number of different baseline situations at once.
+As such situation trees, like the one shown in Figure 8 below, will be generated.

-Figure 9: Example situation tree of one planning scenario
+Figure 8: Example situation tree of one planning scenario

-- 5.26 The idea is to produce a situation tree which reasonably spans the potential range of future situations.
+The idea is to produce situation trees which reasonably span the potential range of future situations.
 Branching points emerge for a number of reasons.
 These can be chosen based on regular time intervals with branches wide enough to cover the spread, or they can be related to policy deadlines set within the objectives or analysis of the options database.
-For example, where we can anticipate decisions may be required between strategic development options. - 5.27 We can use two alternative approaches to define the situation trees (and branching points) within the IRM: - Probabilistic Use a Monte Carlo approach to turn the range of situations into a probability density function and then select specific percentiles across the spread to create SDB deficits; or - Deterministic Combine pathways from Step 2 (e.g. follow a particular growth and climate change pathway before branching at a point in time depending on the choice of environmental destination scenario) - 5.28 We intend to follow the deterministic approach in the first instance as we consider that being able to explain each branch of the tree in terms of a specific set of forecasting assumptions will be more understandable for stakeholders.
+For example, where we can anticipate decisions may be required between strategic development options.

+We can use two alternative approaches to define the situation trees (and branching points):

+- Probabilistic Use a Monte Carlo approach to turn the range of situations into a probability density function and then select specific percentiles across the spread to create SDB deficits; or - Deterministic Combine pathways from Step 2 (e.g. follow a particular growth and climate change pathway before branching at a point in time depending on the choice of environmental destination scenario)

+We intend to follow the deterministic approach as we consider that being able to explain each branch of the tree in terms of a specific set of forecasting assumptions will be more understandable for stakeholders.
 It will also give a clear line of sight to the datasets on which the scenario was derived.

-- 5.29 We will test how the probabilistic method performs as part of sensitivity and performance testing. - 5.30 Review, assurance and sign-off of the single pathway and situation trees will be undertaken throughout the programme appraisal process with PMB (Stage 3b).
+Review, assurance and sign-off of the single pathway and situation trees will be undertaken throughout the programme appraisal process with PMB (Stage 3b).

-IRM Visualisation
+Visualisation